Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

   <img src="./Archive/images/3.%20Readme_images/image02.png" alt="Image 2" width="65%">
 </p>

-<p align="center">Figure 2.
-A cooling system uses a double layer of copper and circulating coolant (water or liquid nitrogen) to manage heat dissipation, keeping the crystal at an optimal temperature for efficient laser performance during SHG.</p>
+<p align="center"> <strong>Figure 2.</strong> A cooling system uses a double layer of copper and circulating coolant (water or liquid nitrogen) to manage heat dissipation, keeping the crystal at an optimal temperature for efficient laser performance during SHG.</p>

 # 4. Thermal Gradient in a Crystal during SHG